-Fieldtrips are a fundamental component of most geoscience degrees.
-Prior to 'COVID-19', in the UK for a geology degree to be accredited by the Geological Society of London there was a requirement for 60 days of fieldwork.
+Field trips are a fundamental component of most geoscience degrees.
+Prior to COVID-19, in the UK for a geology degree to be accredited by the Geological Society of London there was a requirement for 60 d of fieldwork.
 Similar requirements exist in other countries.
 Significant emphasis is placed on the skills that are acquired through time spent in the field, observing rocks and structures in their natural habitat.
-In recent years there has been increasing recognition that, for a variety of reasons, fieldwork is not equally accessible to all students (Giles et al., 2020) and there have been increased efforts to provide digital alternatives, termed Virtual Fieldtrips (VFTs).
+In recent years there has been increasing recognition that, for a variety of reasons, fieldwork is not equally accessible to all students (Giles et al., 2020), and there have been increased efforts to provide digital alternatives, termed virtual field trips (VFTs).

 The term VFT has a broad range of implications and interpretations.
-VFTs can range from a slide-show, a Google Earth tour of localities, to a full immersive experience using 3D virtual outcrop models.
-The form of immersive technology can vary from desktop to VR headsets (e.g. Kippel et al., 2020) with augmented reality also emerging (e.g. Gazcón et al., 2018).
-Virtual fieldtrips can also be subdivided into "location based" or "thematic" trips (figure 1a).
-Location based trips are the most comparable to traditional fieldtrips and are focused on the geology of a specific geographic area.
+VFTs can range from a slide show via a Google Earth tour of localities to a full immersive experience using 3D virtual outcrop models.
+The form of immersive technology can vary from desktop to virtual reality (VR) headsets (e.g. Klippel et al., 2020) with augmented reality also emerging (e.g. Gazcón et al., 2018).
+Virtual field trips can also be subdivided into "location based" or "thematic" trips (Fig. 1a).
+Location based trips are the most comparable to a traditional field trips and are focused on the geology of a specific geographic area.
 Thematic or geographically unconfined VFTs follow a specific topic and visit outcrop examples from several distinct locations.
-These are more similar to traditional classroom taught course but are augmented with outcrop examples from across the World.
+These are more similar to traditional classroom taught course but are augmented with outcrop examples from across the world.

-Virtual fieldtrips can be further subdivided based upon the degree of tutor involvement at the time of delivery (figure 1 b).
-There is a spectrum of trip types, which range from real-time tutor-led through to releasing students into an immersive space and allowing them to explore for themselves, in their own time.
+Virtual field trips can be further subdivided based upon the degree of tutor involvement at the time of delivery (Fig. 1b).
+There is a spectrum of trip types, which range from real-time tutor-led trips through to releasing students into an immersive space and allowing them to explore for themselves, in their own time.
 The different trip types may be more suited to specific topics, particular learning outcomes and the level of student experience.